-Essex Wasp Control is a professionally run family business, specializing in hornet nest removal & hornet nest destruction, protecting homes and businesses throughout CM12 area.
+Essex Wasp Control is a long established, family run pest control company, specializing in professional hornet nest removal, protecting homes and businesses in the CM12 area.

 Hornet Life Cycle

 There is only one native Hornet in the UK which is the European Hornet (Vespa Crabro), however, there are increasing species of non-native Hornet such as the Yellow legged Asian Hornet now appearing in the UK.

 The Hornet nest starts life in the spring by the queen, the position of the nest varies but most likely will be located in a dry and undisturbed place such as loft spaces or out buildings.

 After eggs are laid it takes between 5-8 days before hatching, when the larvae then undergo five stages over the next two weeks.
 Through this period the queen feeds the larvae protein rich food that consists of insects.

 After this period the larvae will spin a silk cap over its cell entrance and over the next two weeks will transform into an adult Hornet worker.

 When newly formed adult Hornets have hatched they commandeer all duties from the queen apart from egg laying.
 As Hornet numbers increase, workers expand the size of the nest to accommodate the growing colony.

 In late summer the queen begins to produce reproductive females and males.
 These reproductive Hornets will not nest build, forage for food or carry out any other worker duties.